Tree removal dying

 When should I call a professional for tree removal?

-You should call a professional arborist or tree removal service if the tree is large, located near power lines or structures, or poses a safety risk.
-Attempting to remove a large, dying tree on your own can be extremely dangerous.
+You should call a professional arborist if the tree is large, located near power lines or structures, or if you are unsure of the cause of the tree's decline.

-How can I tell if my tree is dying?
+How can I tell if a tree is dying?

 Connect with certified professionals in your area